edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-2.1.md

 * Review on your computer to make sure you have their changes

+### Everyone do 15 minutes

+go over the previous exercise with the class in four groups in four different parts of the room led by an instructor, the TAs and a strong student

+### Instructor do 5 minutes

+go over the hw

 # Copyright
 Coding Boot Camp (C) 2015.
 All Rights Reserved.